Wood Decking Materials and Building Supplies

 Wood Decking Options We Offer

 There are two different types of traditional decking that we offer: cedar and redwood.
 These two softwood species have been used in exterior construction in North America for over one hundred years.
-Generally, our redwood and cedar decking materials in Denver are more economical than either composite or exotic hardwood decking and tend to create a more rustic appearance.
+Generally, our redwood and cedar decking materials are more economical than either composite or exotic hardwood decking and tend to create a more rustic appearance.

 We are proud to supply a variety of hard-to-find exotic hardwoods.
 Choose from Ipe, Champagne Ipe, Fijian Mahagony, Red Balau and Tigerwood.
 These products are highly desired due to their incredible natural beauty, durability, and almost complete lack of knots.
-Exotic hardwood decks in Denver and Colorado tend to be more expensive than traditional redwood and cedar decking, but for a good reason.
+Exotic hardwood decks tend to be more expensive than traditional redwood and cedar decking, but for a good reason.
 It provides one of the highest values of decking material available.

 We carry mulitple lines of composite decking for all of of our customers’ varying needs.
 Choose from multiple lines of Green Bay Decking, Evergrain Envision, Fiberon, Trex, TimberTech and Fortress.
-Our composite decking materials in Denver require very little maintenance.
+Our composite decking materials require very little maintenance.
 Sweep them off, rinse them down, and that’s it for most composite products.
 New technology coming out with composite decking makes this an exciting product to be involved with.

 There are two common types of composite decking- capped and uncapped.
 Although uncapped composite decking works in many cases due to its ability to resist mold, decay and stains, a capped composite board adds an extra layer of compressed materials that will plug off areas on the boards to help keep moisture and dirt out.
 For this reason, capped composite decking is typically a superior product.
 To find out more about which composite decking is best for you- give us a call!